DerwenAI/cdl-2025-masterclass/README.md

   2. **Part 2**: Entity embeddings in graphs: blend structured + unstructured data, using `Senzing`, `LanceDB`, `DSPy`, `Ollama`
   3. **Part 3**: How to become a money launderer

-NB: due to sudden changes for `KùzuDB`, we've had to adjust the content of this course: **Prashanth Rao** will not be able to join, and we'll use `RyuGraph` and also `NetworkX` instead.
-The latter can be scaled and accelerated using `cuGraph` on NVIDIA GPUs.

-We will also include additional content about using `LanceDB` and `DSPy` for context engineering, plus a section on how to become a money launderer -- leveraging graph analytics to examine the leaked `OCCRP` data for the "Azerbaijani Laundromat" case.

 ### Course Goals

-Gain hands-on experience with tools in Python using high-quality knowledge graphs with entity resolution, graph algorithms, interactive visualization, plus context engineering both to augment the graph and enhance downstream AI applications.
+Gain hands-on experience with tools in Python using high-quality knowledge graphs with _entity resolution_, _computable semantics_, _entity embeddings_, _graph algorithms_, _interactive visualization_,
+plus _context engineering_ to augment the graph and enhance downstream AI applications.

 ### Target Audience